 Much of the sexual activity between heterosexuals is carried on without communication.
-Once intimacy has been established, by kissing for example, a man assumes that he has been accepted.
-He then increases his exploration of a woman’s body.
+Once intimacy has been established, by kissing for example, a man assumes that he has been accepted as a lover.
+He increases his exploration of a woman’s body.
 A woman responds by allowing him access to her body.
 There is no explicit discussion.
 A man knows what he wants and a woman cooperates because she has no agenda of her own.

 Another reason couples don’t discuss female arousal is because nothing works.
 Many couples are unadventurous in bed but even those who try everything do not solve the problem of how a woman can orgasm with a lover.
-This again is natural because sex is about male arousal and orgasm by design.
-A woman must be willing to continue sexual activity until the man ejaculates.
-She wouldn’t do this if she had an orgasm before him.
-She can’t have an orgasm after him that relies on stimulating the vagina with an erect penis because, after his orgasm, a man loses his erection.
+This again is natural because intercourse focuses on male arousal and orgasm by design.
+For the purposes of reproduction, a woman has to be willing to continue intercourse until a man ejaculates.
+If women’s reason for engaging in sexual activity with a lover was focused on achieving orgasm, then they would stop all activity as soon as they had their orgasm just as men do.

 The average female is not aroused by nearly so many stimuli as is the male.
-(Alfred Kinsey 1948)
+(Alfred Kinsey)

 Excerpt from Learn About Sexuality (ISBN 978-0956-894748)